ahmed-shehata/zalando-commerce-ios/CONTRIBUTING.md

    it loose a maintainer
 1. Updating unmaintained the whole external library (eg. for new Swift version) on your own could be time consuming
+1. And in general, not only on framework level: the less dependencies, the higher reuse factor.

 They're totally allowed in satellite projects (_AtlasMockAPI_ or _AtlasDemo_), however the less we have them,